SuperOfficeDocs/superoffice-docs/docs/identity-management/scim/scim-rules.md

 so.topic: concepts                      # article, howto, reference, concept, guide

 # Optional fields.
 Don't forget to remove # if you need a field.
-# so.envir:                     # cloud or onsite
+so.envir: cloud             # cloud or onsite
-# so.client:                    # online, web, win, pocket, or mobile
+so.client: online             # online, web, win, pocket, or mobile
 ---
 # SCIM rules